sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 - **Sidebar with the selected booking-related details** - Display of the booking process in real-time is presented via sidebar.
 This is how we differentiate finished and unfinished steps.

-- **Larger booking calendar with available and unavailable time slots** - The booking calendar is larger, therefore each customer can easily see the difference between available and unavailable days.

-- **A better summary of the finished booking** - The improved form offers easy tracking of all past bookings recapitulation out of the client dashboard.

 - **Simple customization page** - You can effortlessly customize the form to extend where the look and feel match your brand needs.

-- **Improved loading speed** - By adding more up-to-date technology and logic, we’ve managed to speed up the loading process.

-- **Improved conversion rate** - The intuitive, simple, informative, and fast-loading form will give your customers the joy of smooth and effortless booking.
+- **Improved conversion rate** - The intuitive, simple, informative, and fast-loading form impresses customers and has higher conversion rates.

-### New Form vs Old Form

-Setting up the new booking form is easier, and the navigation is straightforward.
-And what's most important, the new and improved Amelia Booking System is inviting and conversion-optimized.

-***Note:** The old appointment booking form will be available until the total switch to the new form happens, which the users will be informed about in a timely manner.*

 ## FAQ